 This is the cake of your dreams.
 An utterly delicious, full of flavor, and quite simple to make cake utilizing a Swedish almond cake recipe, simple chocolate butter frosting (you’ll make this again and again!), and cherry pie filling.
-These yummy sweet parts squish together to make a Chocolate Cherry Almond cake, the ultimate in desserts, making you look like you slaved and slaved for hours.
+These yummy sweet parts squish together to make a Chocolate Cherry Almond cake, the ultimate in desserts, which makes you look like you slaved and slaved for hours.

-Shhhh, we won’t tell that you finished it in an afternoon.
+Shhhh, nobody will tell that you finished it in an afternoon.

-Make this cake in an afternoon while watching Food Network, drinking a glass of wine, and chatting with your kids.
-Creating recipes is such a simple memory maker often overlooked, isn’t it?
+Make this cake in an afternoon while watching Food Network, drink a glass of wine, and chat with your kids.
+Creating recipes is such a simple memory maker often overlooked, isn't it?
 Get into that kitchen, get your apron on, your wine poured, and get this recipe started!

 Tip: Making this with your kids?
-Try giving them a few eggs to try their hand at this.
-You would be surprised at how long they can stay entertained.
+Give them a few eggs to try their hand at this.
+Kids can stay entertained for a long time.

 Tip: Adding ingredients through the chute and pushing the pulse button on the food processor are favorites for kids.
 Let them help with this step.

 When you mix the flour mixture with the egg yolks, you will find it quite stiff and be tempted to over-work it and mix and mix.
-Don’t do it!
-See in the picture above what mine looks like?
+Remember, don't do it!
+See in the picture above what it looks like?
 It is stiff, too.
-No worries…it will work!
+No worries...it will work!

 Tip: Ask your kids if they know why you shouldn't overwork gluten.
 Science!

 After you get your egg whites whipped up (need a reminder or instruction on this head HERE for a quick refresher), add about 1/3 of the egg whites to the flour and yolk mixture.
 Next, gently work it into the flour mixture.
 This will help loosen up the dough and prepare it for the rest of the egg whites.